dariakryvosheieva/lo-solver/README.md

 # LO Solver
-Building upon my final project for Prof. Solar-Lezama's [program synthesis](https://people.csail.mit.edu/asolar/SynthesisCourse/index.htm) class at MIT, the solver uses an approach inspired by **symbolic program synthesis** to discover solutions to **linguistics olympiad (LO)** problems.
+Building upon my final project for Prof. Solar-Lezama's [program synthesis](https://people.csail.mit.edu/asolar/SynthesisCourse/index.htm) class at MIT, the solver uses an approach grounded in **symbolic program synthesis** to discover solutions to **linguistics olympiad (LO)** problems.
 The solving process is modeled as a heuristic search over all candidate solutions.

 This work has been influenced by the paper *[Synthesizing theories of human language with Bayesian program induction](https://www.nature.com/articles/s41467-022-32012-w)* (*Nature*, 2022); many features are borrowed directly from the associated [codebase](https://github.com/ellisk42/bpl_phonology).